stephendickens1/ruby-foundations/chapter1/03_beyond_concatenation.md

 In some cases, they're quite sensibly named so you can often find what you need by browsing the list in the left sidebar.
 In each case, there's an explanation of what the method does and, if you're lucky, a clear example of the method in action – [`length`](https://ruby-doc.org/core-3.1.1/String.html#method-i-length) is a good example of that.

-> In chapter one you found a list of Ruby's other data types.
+> In section one you found a list of Ruby's other data types.
 Find the Ruby docs page for one of those now.

 ## Reflect and Review

-In this chapter, we covered

-- Methods
-- `String` methods
-- Method chaining
-- The Ruby Docs
+In this section, you learned about String methods and method chaining.

 **Please pause at this point to reflect and review your learning...**